carpentries-i18n/shell-novice-old-es/_extras/guide.md

 *   Website: various practices have been used.
-    *   Option 1: Can give links to learners before the lesson so they can follow along, catch up, and see exercises (particularly if you're following the lesson content without many changes).
+    *   Option 1: Can give links to learners before the lesson so they can follow along, catch up,
+\tand see exercises (particularly if you're following the lesson content without many changes).
     *   Option 2: Don't show the website to the learners during the lesson, as it can be distracting: students may read instead of listen, and having another window open is an additional cognitive load.
-	*   In any case, make sure to point to website as a post-workshop reference.
+\t*   In any case, make sure to point to website as a post-workshop reference.

 *   Content:
     Unless you have a truly generous amount of time (4+ hours),